Necior/sjp.pl/README.md

 # sjp.py

-Word definition extractor from website SJP.pl which is popular polish dictionary.
+Word definition extractor from website SJP.pl which is a popular polish dictionary.
 Written in Python 3.
 Uses BeautifulSoup library.

 ## Installation